-- 2. (i) ..... they accuse him for being responsible of getting into the filthy pool stinking of horse's urine and also for losing there bottle of drinks. - (iii) ...... they are in a desperate state after listening to Harpy's speech and they may do something dreadful to themselves in such a condition. - (iv) ..... he is angry with Trinculo for troubling Caliban who seems to worship him like a God.
-He threatens to hang Trinculo. - (v) In the short story "The Sound Machine" by Roald Dahl, Dr. Scott believed that Klausner was ill when Klausner rang up the doctor because he did sound very agitated and upset on the phone.
-Klausner told Dr. Scott that he had been listening to the sounds made by plants, and he had discovered that they were screaming when they were cut.
-Dr. Scott believed that Klausner was suffering from some sort of mental illness or nervous breakdown, as he found Klausner's claims to be highly unusual and irrational. - (vi) In the short story "B.Wordsworth" by Roald Dahl, towards the end of the story, B. Wordsworth, the poet, tells the boy to never visit him again because he does not want the boy to learn the truth about his writing process. - (vii) In the short story "To Build a Fire" by Jack London, the fire built by the man under the tree was extinguished because a pile of snow fell from the tree onto the fire.
+- Ans. (i) they accuse him for being responsible of getting into the filthy pool stinking of horse's urine and also for losing there bottle of drinks. - (ii)he is thankful to the noble old man, his 'true preserver' who placed his magic books and other essentials in the broken ship in which he and Miranda were banished. - (iii) they are in a desperate state after listening to Harpy's speech and they may do something dreadful to themselves in such a condition. - (iv) he is angry with Trinculo for troubling Caliban who seems to worship him like a God.
+He threatens to hang Trinculo. - (vi) In the short story "B.Wordsworth" by Roald Dahl, towards the end of the story, B. Wordsworth, the poet, tells the boy to never visit him again because he does not want the boy to learn the truth about his writing process. - (viii) In the poem "The Darkling Thrush" by Thomas Hardy, the poet thinks the bird had some awareness which the poet did not have, because the bird continues to sing despite the bleak and desolate surroundings. - (ix) In the poem "Dover Beach" by Matthew Arnold, the poet wants his beloved to be "true" to him because he sees their love as a source of stability and hope in a world that is in a state of decline. - (x) In the poem "Birches" by Robert Frost, the poet expresses a wish to return to Earth because he wants to be reminded of the joys and pleasures of the physical world.